Sala Baï Hotel and Restaurant School

 Sala Baï Hotel and Restaurant School (សាលាបណ្តុះបណ្តាលផ្នែកសណ្ឋាគារសាលាបៃ) is a vocational training school established in 2002 by the French non-governmental organization Agir Pour le Cambodge.
 It is one of the oldest running hospitality training schools in the country.
-Sala Baï Hotel and Restaurant School has partnerships with 19 of Siem Reap's four and five star hotels.
+Sala Baï Hotel and Restaurant School has partnerships with more than 30 of Cambodia's four and five star hotels.

-It provides free one-year training in cooking, front office, restaurant service, housekeeping and beauty treatment to 108 young (17–23 year-old) Cambodians a year from underprivileged families.
+It provides free one-year training in cooking, front office, restaurant service, housekeeping and beauty treatment to 150 young (17–23 year-old) Cambodians a year from underprivileged families.
 Sala Baï Hotel and Restaurant School prioritizes training young women, therefore approximately 70% of its students are female.
 During their training, all students are required to do two two-month internships at two different hotels.
-All students also receive a US$25 monthly stipend.

-By 2011 around 3,500 students had graduated from the Sala Baï Hotel and Restaurant School.
+By 2022 around 2,000 students had graduated from the Sala Baï Hotel and Restaurant School.
 70 percent of them were employed immediately, while the rest managed to find a job within three weeks after graduating.
-One of the schools most prominent alumni is Kimsan Sok, executive chef of the restaurant Embassy, who graduated Sala Baï Hotel and Restaurant School in 2003.
+One of the schools most prominent alumni is Kimsan Sok, former executive chef of the restaurant Embassy, who graduated Sala Baï Hotel and Restaurant School in 2003.

 In 2014 a training spa and beauty centre was established in the school with the support from the Chanel Foundation.
 In 2020, during the COVID-19 pandemic, Smart Axiata donated computers, tablets and LCD projectors to Sala Baï Hotel and Restaurant School to help it continue providing distance education to the school's students.